Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at ATLAS using Ultra-peripheral Collisions of Lead Ions

-Through this table we can observe that the sequential application of these angular and kinematic cuts significantly enhanced the detection sensitivity for new physics in ultra-peripheral lead ion collisions at ATLAS, with the lowest mass scenarios emerging as the most promising scenarios.
-Another important result can be observed in Fig. \ref{fig:cutflow_lead}, where the cutflow efficiency is shown for the same three mass scenarios, indicating that the observables and the cuts found were optimal because they allowed a clear separation between the signal and background events.
+Through this table we can observe that the sequential application of these cuts significantly enhanced the detection sensitivity for new physics, with the lowest mass scenarios emerging as the most promising scenarios.
+The cutflow efficiency for the background and three different mass scenarios is presented in Figs. \ref{fig:cutflow_signal1_lead}-\ref{fig:cutflow_signal10_lead}, where the y-axis represents the selection cut efficiency value and the x-axis represents the sequential application of the optimized cuts shown in Table \ref{table:table_atlas_cuts_lead}.
+The substantial reduction in the selection cut efficiency across the cut-flow relative to the high signal event retention is a result of the optimization effectiveness.

-Finally, Fig. \ref{fig:lumi_atlas_upc_lead} show the required luminosity to either exclude a new charged vector boson at the 95\% of C.L.
-(Fig. \ref{fig:atlas_upc_lumi_2sigma_lead}) or to achieve its discovery with 5$\sigma$ (Fig. \ref{fig:atlas_upc_lumi_5sigma_lead}) in the ATLAS experiment using ultra-peripheral lead ion collisions.
-From these figures we can see that for the current integrated luminosity of $L_{\text{int}}$ = 3.48 ${nb}^{-1}$ achieved with ultra-peripheral collisions of lead ions, the ATLAS experiment could perform the direct search for new physics scenarios arising from the decay of a charged vector boson into HNLs at energy scales not covered by previous experiments, such as LEP-II.
+Finally, Fig. \ref{fig:lumi_atlas_upc_lead} show the required luminosity to either exclude a new charged vector boson at 95\% of C.L.
+(Fig. \ref{fig:atlas_upc_lumi_2sigma_lead}) or to achieve its discovery with 5$\sigma$ (Fig. \ref{fig:atlas_upc_lumi_5sigma_lead}) at ATLAS experiment using ultra-peripheral lead ion collisions.
+From these figures we can see that for an integrated luminosity $\mathcal{L}_{int}$ = 3.48 ${nb}^{-1}$ currently achieved with ultra-peripheral collisions of lead ions, ATLAS experiment could perform the direct searches for new physics scenarios arising from the decay of a charged vector boson into HNLs at energy scales not covered by previous experiments, such as LEP-II.
+These figures demonstrate that the ATLAS experiment searching for new charged vector bosons has sufficient sensitivity to exclude or probe different (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) mass scenarios not explored by previous LEP searches.
+Specifically, ATLAS with 3.48 ${nb}^{-1}$ can exclude the (30 GeV, 20 GeV), (30 GeV, 10 GeV), and (20 GeV, 10 GeV) scenarios with 95\% CL, and in a discovery scenario, achieve 5$\sigma$ with (20 GeV, 10 GeV).